 After you get the vaccine, your cells start to produce viral spike proteins.
 The immune system sees these proteins and recognizes them as foreign proteins that should not be there.
 It then mounts an immune response and creates antibodies against the spike proteins.
 This way if you ever come in contact with the real virus, your immune system is ready to attack.

-All of the COVID-19 vaccines currently available require two doses to effectively rev up your immune system.
-Since the vaccines activate an immune response, it’s common to experience side effects like soreness at the injection site, headaches, and fatigue.
-These symptoms do not mean you have full-blown COVID-19, rather are a sign your immune system is working hard against those spike proteins.
+The current recommendations for the Pfizer and Moderna vaccines available in the United States are to get more than one dose.
+While one dose stimulates your immune system, additional doses bolster the immune response, reducing the chance that you’ll develop a serious infection.
+Since the vaccines activate an immune response, it’s common to experience side effects like soreness at the injection site, headaches, and fatigue, just like you might experience if you got sick.
+These symptoms do not mean you have COVID-19, rather are a sign your immune system is working hard against those spike proteins.
 Since the second dose can give you more of a response than the first one, some people notice more side effects after the second vaccine.

 Debunking myths about how the COVID-19 vaccine works

 Vaccines, like those developed by Pfizer-BioNTech and Moderna, use what’s called mRNA to pass along the spike protein blueprints.
 Your DNA is stored in the nucleus of your cells where mRNA cannot enter.
 Therefore, it does not interact or change your DNA in any way.
 The only purpose of using the viral genetic material is to trigger your body into making the viral spike proteins.
 After this, the viral mRNA, which is very fragile, breaks down (CDC, 2021).
 Your immune system then makes antibodies to fight the spike proteins and protect you against COVID-19 infection.